 In the Bible it's never a good thing when you're called a snake or a viper.
 The reason the Pharisees spoke evil was because they were evil.
 "For the mouth speaks out of the abundance [or overflow] of the heart."
 This is a brutal diagnosis, but it's true.
-A person's words reveal what they have stored up in their heart.
+Our words reveal what we have stored up in our hearts.
 In verse 35 Jesus says that this cuts both ways: